Skip to Content

 Bottom Line

-Abiding by the Fair Housing Act in Texas is key to running a successful investment property.
+Abiding by the Fair Housing Act in Texas is key to running a successful investment property and avoiding discrimination against tenants.
 If you have questions about landlord-tenant laws or need expert help to manage your property, Real Property Management Talent can help.
 Get in touch to learn more about our customized property management services.

 Disclaimer: This blog should not be used as a substitute for legal advice from a licensed attorney in your state.
 Laws change, and this post might not be updated at the time of your reading.
 Please contact us for any questions you have in regards to this content or any other aspect of your property management needs.